api3dao/vitepress-docs/docs/guides/dapis/index.md

-operated by API providers themselves (using [Airnode](/reference/airnode/latest/understand/)) and are continuously updated using [signed data](/reference/airnode/latest/understand/http-gateways.md). dApp owners can read the on-chain value of any dAPI in realtime.
+operated by API providers themselves (using [Airnode](/reference/airnode/latest/understand/)) and are continuously updated using [signed data](/reference/airnode/latest/understand/http-gateways.md). dApp owners can read the on-chain value of any dAPI in real-time.

 dAPIs serves a variety of data feeds, such as latest cryptocurrency, stock, and commodity prices.
 They can power various decentralized applications such as DeFi